aimeos/aimeos-docs/src/providers/service/payment.md

 }
 ```

-This example implementation will tell the application that the query feature is available and the *query()* method can be called without throwing an exception because its not implemented.
+This example implementation will tell the application that the query feature is available and the *query()* method can be called without throwing an exception because it's not implemented.

 ## Capture the money